InformaticsMatters/docking-validation/targets/cdk2/expts/vs-dekois/README.md

 This runs the rbcavity in the [informaticsmatters/rdock/](https://hub.docker.com/r/informaticsmatters/rdock/) Docker image.

-### 4. Perform docking
+### 4. Perform docking with rDock

-This runs the docking using [Nextflow](http://nextflow.io) which executes each of the stages, parallelising tha computationally demanding process of doing the actual dockings according to the number of cores on the machine.
+This runs the docking using [Nextflow](http://nextflow.io) which executes each of the stages, parallelising the computationally demanding process of doing the actual dockings according to the number of cores on the machine.
 See the rdock.nf file for details.

 ```sh